 The species’ preferred host plant is the marshmallow, which significantly influences adults’ feeding behaviors in the area.

-The colorful West Coast Lady butterfly is a species that is frequently confused with other species of butterflies that belong to the same family.
+The colorful West Coast Lady butterfly is frequently confused with other species of butterflies belonging to the same family.

 The American Painted Lady butterfly and the Painted Lady butterfly are the only two other butterfly species that reside throughout North America and even partially in Central America.

-Even though the habitats of these types of butterflies in California do not overlap, you can often find butterflies with color combinations like brown and orange or black and orange.
+Even though the habitats of these butterflies in California do not overlap, you can often find butterflies with color combinations like brown and orange or black and orange.

 26. Western Pygmy-Blue